braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 When using Shared Secrets, anyone with access to that shared secret (i.e. the Braze Dashboard page) would be able to generate tokens and impersonate your end-users.

-Instead, we use Public/Private Keys so that not even Braze Employees (let alone your Dashboard users) have access to reveal your Private Keys.
+Instead, we use Public/Private Keys so that not even Braze Employees (let alone your Dashboard users) have access to your Private Keys.

 [1]: #server-side-integration
 [2]: #sdk-integration